Posts Tagged ‘MPLS’

 Moreover there is a choice of PWAN with or without internet access.
 A company that needs only an inward facing network, for example for streaming music or messaging to stores completely removes the need for firewall support at each remote site.

-For a slightly more sophisticated network with internet access and, say VPN connectivity for mobile workers, only one centrally located firewall is needed (or two for resiliency).
+For a slightly more sophisticated network with internet access and, say broadband VPN connectivity for mobile workers, only one centrally located firewall is needed (or two for resiliency).

 This means that corporate resources such as billing platforms and CRM packages that would normally be located at the corporate HQ can now be located at a centrally positioned data-centre.
 This is then accessible to every site on the corporate network without the need to provide an expensive beefed up IP connection to the HQ and removes this as a single point of failure.